- FSAs, HRAs and HSAs all offer tax-free savings employees can use to pay for eligible medical, dental and vision expenses.

 Do you need an FSA if you have an HRA?

 Although you don’t need to have an FSA and an HRA at the same time, it can be beneficial, especially if you have several medical expenses.
-Sometimes employers choose to offer both account types to employees for maximum healthcare expense savings.
+Sometimes employers offer both account types to employees for maximum healthcare expense savings.
 Keep in mind that you can’t be reimbursed for the same expense from both accounts, and unless otherwise specified by the employer, employees should use the HRA to cover medical expenses before using the FSA.

 Do you get a debit card with an HRA?